 Make sure you grab a bite to eat from one of the two restaurants on the complex.
 You can easily spend 5 hours touring the mansion and entertainment complex so make sure you give yourself enough time to see each exhibit.

-Fine Dining In Downtown Memphis
+Things To Do In Downtown Memphis

 Felicia Suzanne’s is located in downtown Memphis and the cuisine is American with a low-country focus, and on any given night you will find the Memphis power elite in the house.

-My husband and I were greeted with a sample (catfish tarte) from the chef once we sat down, which was a very nice touch.
+My husband and I were greeted with a sample (catfish tartare) from the chef once we sat down, which was a very nice touch.
 The hubby ordered spaghetti and I ordered lamb chops.
 Both were VERY filling and hearty.

 Looking at the menu, there seem to be a lot of classics offered, with a modern flare.
 Food and service were excellent so make sure you put Felicia Suzanne’s on your Memphis bucket list.